 If this isn’t your first time using WinSCP, you can set the .ppk file you used in PuTTy by clicking Edit and Advanced.
 Go to SSH > Authentication > Private key file and navigate to your PPK file.
 In the host name field on the main page, you can enter either the IP address or domain of your EC2 instance.
 Be sure to save your settings, then hit Login.

-In the right pane, navigate to the directory containing your key files, in this case /usr/share/easy-rsa/2.0/keys
+In the right pane, navigate to the directory containing your key files, in this case /etc/openvpn/keys

-Highlight the five files you’ll need on the client: client.crt, client.key, ca.crt, dh2048.pem, and pfs.key.
+Highlight the six files you’ll need: client.crt, client.key, ca.crt, dh.pem, pfs.key, and ca.key (not shown due to article update).
 Hit the green Download button.
 It doesn’t really matter where they go on the left pane so long as you don’t need admin privileges to access it.
 We put the files on our desktop for simplicity’s sake.
+However, you’ll want to store the ca.key file somewhere safe, such as a USB drive.

 The last loose end we need to do tie up is removing the ca.key file from the server.
 The CA, or certificate authority, is used to sign client certificates,and, if it is ever compromised, you can never trust certificates issued by that CA again.
-While this isn’t necessary for the VPN to work, we strongly recommend doing it.
-Make sure you’ve all the keys and certificates for every device you want to connect before removing the file.
+While this isn’t necessary for the VPN to work, we strongly recommend doing it, especially if you didn’t set up a password for the CA. Make sure you’ve all the keys and certificates for every device you want to connect before removing the file.
 If you want to add more at a later time, you will have to move the ca.key file back onto the server.

 Once the files have downloaded, we need to restore their stricter permissions on the server so not just anyone can access them.
 Back in PuTTy: